Study of Nearly 300,000 people challenges the 'OBESITY PARADOX'

 Although it is already known that being overweight or obese increases a person’s risk of CVD, as well as other diseases such as cancer, there have also been studies that have suggested that, particularly in the elderly, being overweight or even obese might not have any effect on deaths from CVD or other causes, and may even be protective, especially if people maintain a reasonable level of fitness.
 This is known as the “obesity paradox”.

-However, the authors say their results refute these previous, conflicting findings.
+However, the authors of the EHJ study say their results refute these previous, conflicting findings.
 “Any public misconception of a potential ‘protective’ effect of fat on heart and stroke risks should be challenged,” said Dr Iliodromiti.

 “By maintaining a healthy BMI of around 22-23 kg/m2, healthy people can minimise their risk of developing or dying from heart disease.
 In terms of other adiposity measures, the less fat, especially around their abdomen, they have, the lower the risk of future heart disease.”

-However, the researchers recognise that it can be difficult for some people to maintain a BMI of 22-23 kg/m2,particularly as they get older.
-Co-author, Naveed Sattar, Professor of Metabolic Medicine at University's Institute of Cardiovascular and Medical Sciences, said: “We know many cannot get to such low BMIs so the message is, whatever your BMI, especially when in the overweight or obese range, losing a few kilograms or more if possible, will only improve your health.
+However, the researchers recognise that it can be difficult for some people to maintain a BMI of 22-23 kg/m2, particularly as they get older.
+Co-author, Naveed Sattar, Professor of Metabolic Medicine at the University of Glasgow, said: “We know many cannot get to such low BMIs so the message is, whatever your BMI, especially when in the overweight or obese range, losing a few kilograms or more if possible, will only improve your health.
 There are no downsides to losing weight intentionally and the health professions needs to get better at helping people lose weight.”

 The researchers say their findings may have implications for guidelines on preventing and managing cardiovascular disease.